HirotakaDango/music-player/README.md

     - **IMPORTANT:** After registering, an admin must verify your account before you can upload music (see below).
     - Click "Scan Library" to index your music folder.

+---

 ## Usage

 - **Register/Login**: Create a user account for full features (upload, scan, delete, edit, favorites, playlists).
+- **Profile Picture**: Set or change your profile picture from the settings modal (accepts PNG, JPG, GIF).
 - **Account Verification**: After registering, your account must be verified by an admin before you can upload music.
 Unverified users can still scan, browse, and play music.
+- **Upload Limit**: Each user can upload up to 10 songs per day (reset at midnight).
-- **Scan Library**: Click "Scan Library" in the sidebar to index or refresh your library (scans all music except uploads).
+- **Scan Library**: Click "Scan All" in the sidebar to index or refresh your library (scans all music except uploads).
 - **Emergency Rescan**: If the database is missing or corrupted, an emergency rescan can be triggered from the UI or by using a special action to rebuild your music library.
 - **Browse**: Use the sidebar to view all songs, favorites, albums, artists, genres, or your own uploads.
 - **Playlists**: Create, edit, and drag-to-reorder your own custom playlists.
 Add/remove songs easily.